RandomHuman2020/wiredesktopwiki/Start-Parameters.md

-Wire's wrapper can be started with different arguments to influence the view & behaviour of the wrapper.
+Wire's wrapper can be started with different arguments to influence the view and behaviour of the wrapper.
 Here is a list of all known parameters:

 ## Change wrapped WebApp